replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

      replicas: 2
    ```

-1. Add the file that you created in the previous step to the `patches` key in the `kustomization.yaml` file located in `PATH_TO_APP/overlays/downstreams/this-cluster/kustomization.yaml`.
+1. Add the file that you created in the previous step to the `patches` field in the `kustomization.yaml` file located in `PATH_TO_APP/overlays/downstreams/this-cluster/kustomization.yaml`.
 The `overlays/downstream/this-cluster` directory is where custom changes (patches) persist when releases are updated.
 These changes are in turn applied to the `midstream` directory.
 For more information, see [downstream](#downstream) and [midstream](#midstream).

   **Example:**